 Fridge Brilliance: Because it changes his motivation for getting rid of the Half-Blood Prince's book.
 In the book, it's the selfish motivation of not wanting Snape to confiscate it, in the movie, however, it's the far more noble reason of not wanting anyone (not even himself) to be tempted by the dark magic in the book.

-Last Minute Hookup: The movie rectifies this a bit by expanding Ginny's screen time and giving her more scenes alone with Harry, but in the end it seems like this still.
+Last Minute Hookup: A carry-over from the novel; the movie rectifies this a bit by expanding Ginny's screen time and giving her more scenes alone with Harry, but in the end it can still come across as this.

-Nice Job Fixing It, Villain: Not very villainous, but Slughorn's stubbornness about handing over the memory is fixed by the fact that he awarded Harry the felix felicitis.
+Nice Job Fixing It, Villain: Not very villainous, but Slughorn's stubbornness about handing over the memory is fixed by the fact that he awarded Harry the Felix Felicis.

 Slughorn: I once had a fish...
 Francis.
 He was very dear to me.
 One afternoon, I came downstairs and... it vanished.
 Poof.
 Harry: Poof.
 Slughorn: It was a student who gave me Francis.
 One day I came down to my office, and there was a bowl with only a few inches of clear water in it.
 And there was a flower petal floating on the water.
 Before my eyes it started to sink, and just before it hit the bottom, it transformed into a wee fish.
 It was a beautiful piece of magic, wondrous to behold.
 The flower petal was from a lily.
 The day Francis disappeared was the day your mother... (starts crying)